rodumani/CS374/dp1.md

 - Breakdowns: NEVER USE document sharing tools such as google drive, dropbox.
 And DO NOT see the necessity to introduce any document sharing tools.
 - Photo or Sketch: ???

+### Interview3 - Seongwon Lee
+- Interviewee: M.S. student in Department of Civil and Environmental Engineering
+- Observations: Interviewee shared documents rarely.
+Actually she don't have to share her documents with her team mates in real time with others, so her sharing experience is closer to submission than sharing.
+- Interesting memets:
+-Breakdowns:
+-Photo or Sketch: Nope (아마 삭제??)

 ## Needs
 - It is necessary for multiple people to see the shared document at the same time.